 Frequent injuries should be taken seriously.
 Today it might just be small cuts and scrapes.
-But if your babysitter is always watching tv or talking to their friends on the phone instead of supervising your child, tomorrow it might be sticking their finger into an electrical socket.
+But if your babysitter is always watching TV or talking to their friends on the phone instead of supervising your child, tomorrow they might be sticking their finger into an electrical socket.

 As a parent, you know best for your child, and your sitter should be working with you to make that happen.
 Your sitter shouldn't act like they know more about how to raise your kid than you.

 Constructive suggestions from your babysitter should be welcomed, especially if they spend a lot of time with your child and get to know them really well.
 But they shouldn't seem critical of your parenting or refuse to do things that you ask.

 You should also become suspicious if the babysitter seems to always come up with excuses for why things didn’t get done or why they didn’t follow the schedule you provided.

 If you and your babysitter can't see eye to eye on basic things like sleep, safety, or nutrition, then maybe it's time to find a new caregiver.